kpietrow/Regex/README.txt

 Results are stored as objects in a global array, and can also be accessed in the script by the user.
 In future versions this result data will be stored in persistent storage.

+RegSearcher_withDatabase.py will incorporate database storage into the RegSearcher.py script.

+SearchFunctions.py and RegClass.py are modules for the RegSearcher.py script

 Python 2.7.3 was used as the language version.